Reparations for slavery

 A removed statue of Cecil Rhodes from University Of Cape Town on 9 April 2015 after concerted student protest.

 Reparations for slavery are financial compensation, legal remedy of damages, public apology and guarantees of non-repetition of enslavement.
 Victims of slavery can refer to historical slavery or ongoing slavery in the 21st century.
-Some reparations for slavery date back to the 18th century.
+Some claims for reparations for slavery date back to the 18th century.

+There are some who argue that there is no case for financial reparations to be made.
+These include historians, ethicists, politicians and others.

 United Nations resolution

 United Nations General Assembly Resolution 60/147 refers to measures to repair violations of human rights including restitution and compensation.

 Types

-Reparations can take numerous forms, including practical measures such as individual monetary payments; settlements; scholarships and other educational schemes; systemic initiatives to offset injustices; or land-based compensation related to independence.
+Reparations can take numerous forms, including practical measures such as individual monetary payments; settlements; scholarships and other educational schemes; systemic initiatives to offset injustices; or land-based or housing-based compensation related to independence.
 Other types of reparations include apologies and acknowledgements of the injustices; the removal of monuments and renaming of streets that honour enslavers and defenders of slavery; or naming a building after an enslaved person or someone connected with abolition.
 Development aid is generally not counted as reparations.
-Some view financial reparations are insufficient, and demand as reparations for slavery opportunity to repatriate to country of origin before slavery and "bringing an end to the current political and economic system".
+Some view financial reparations as insufficient, and demand as reparations for slavery the opportunity to repatriate to their country of origin before slavery and "bringing an end to the current political and economic system".